Hello and welcome

 to Akiya Japan!

 Started in 2020, we are the original, largest, and most powerful akiya search for English users.
+We have many thousands of properties in our database and the site is in continual development to make it better each month.

 Akiya Japan provides access to public real estate listings and akiya bank data that is usually limited to Japanese speakers only.
 We are a private search engine that translates web listings for English speakers which, when mixed with popular search tools, empowers users to find properties they would never otherwise find.

-We update our database daily - adding to a resource of 215,285 already existing listings.
+We update our database daily - adding to a resource of already existing listings.
 We provide images of the properties, map locations, parking information, and other powerful search features that are not usually found on regular Japanese property sites.

 Once you find a property we recommend you recruit the support of a fluent Japanese speaker, or buyer's agent in Japan, to handle the administrative aspects of the purchase.
+We have partnered with a licensed property agency in Japan who you can book a consultation with on any listing page.

 Start searching now